 The consent of peoples and nations keeps me in the Church; so does her authority, inaugurated by miracles, nourished by hope, enlarged by love, established by age.

-The “authority” here is not grounded on the fact that Christ authorised some petrine see or some tactile apostolic succession.
+The “authority” here is not grounded on the fact that Christ authorised some petrine see or some sort of church ordinance or institution.
 To be sure Augustine next speaks of the “succession of priests”, “beginning from the very seat of the Apostle Peter, to whom the Lord, after His resurrection, gave it in charge to feed His sheep, down to the present episcopate” as a reason which “keeps” him in the Catholic Church.
-But that is a distinct and separate point from the grounds for the “authority” of the Catholic Church, just as the “consent of the peoples and nations” does not ground the authority of the Catholic Church, as if the authority of the Catholic Church stem from the mandate of the demos, but it is a separate point in favour for remaining in the Catholic Church.
+But that is a distinct and separate point from the grounds for the “authority” of the Catholic Church, just as the “consent of the peoples and nations”, mentioned above as a reason which keeps him in the Church, does not ground the authority of the Catholic Church, as if the authority of the Catholic Church stem from the mandate of the demos, but it is a separate point in favour for remaining in the Catholic Church.

-The “authority” appeals to features of classical rhetoric, a moral life and signs and wonders confirming the bearer of divine revelation as a genuine messenger.
-Moral credibility in particular was an important criteria for assessing the reliability of a witness and its testimony; someone of notorious reputation or who is infamous for leading an immoral life would find the credibility of their testimony crippled in both the forum of public discourse and the courts.
+The “authority” appeals to features of classical rhetoric, a moral life, long age, and signs and wonders confirming the bearer of divine revelation as a genuine messenger from God.
+Moral credibility in particular was an important criteria for assessing the reliability of a witness and its testimony; someone of notorious reputation or who is infamous for leading an immoral life would find the credibility of their testimony crippled in both the forum of public discourse and the courts (this will be an important point when we analyse a later portion of Augustine’s argument).
 However the Roman Church today simply does not appeal to its morality or miracles to ground its authority.
-They haven’t appealed to morality not since the validity of the official ecclesiasical offices became severed from morality and they have not appealed to miracles ever since the Jansenists had their own “confirmatory” miracles against the authority of Roman condemnations.
+They have not appealed to morality since the validity of the official ecclesiasical offices was severed from morality and they have not appealed to miracles ever since the Jansenists had their own “confirmatory” miracles against the authority of Roman condemnations.
 Today they almost exclusively refer to some divine institution ordained by Christ in St Peter which transmits some sort of charismatic power all the way down through tactile succession as the source of the “authority” of the Roman Church.
-And even in this sense of succession is not the same as that of the Patristics, who held that apostolic succession meant a literal oral transmission of unwritten tradition from bishop to bishop who would personally learn under their predescessors.
-Needless to say such a “succession” of personal oral study under precedessors have ceased to be the case for a very long time.
+And even in this sense of succession is not the same as that of the Patristics, who held that apostolic succession meant a literal oral transmission of unwritten tradition from bishop to bishop who would personally learn under their predecessors.
+Needless to say such a “succession” of personal oral study under predecessors have ceased to be the case for a very long time.